spectralmatch/spectralmatch/docs/installation.md

 ---

-## Installation as a Python Library and CLI
+## Installation via pip as a Python Library and CLI

 ### 1. System requirements
 Before installing, ensure you have the following system-level prerequisites: